 In addition, the new rules include certain exemptions to address concerns about the regulatory burden on community banks.
 For example, banking organizations with less than \$15 billion in consolidated assets as of December 31, 2009 are permitted to include in Tier 1 capital trust preferred securities and cumulative perpetual preferred stock issued and included in Tier 1 capital prior to May 19, 2010 on a permanent basis, without any phase out.
 Community banks may also elect on a one time basis in their March 31, 2015 quarterly filings to optout of the requirement to include most accumulated other comprehensive income ("AOCI") components in the calculation of CET1 capital and, in effect, retain the AOCI treatment under the current capital rules.
-Under the new rules, we may make a one-time, permanent election to continue to exclude accumulated other comprehensive income from capital.
-If we do not make this election, unrealized gains and losses would be included in the calculation of our regulatory capital.
+Under the new rules, we elected to make the one-time permanent election to continue to exclude AOCI from capital.